Swiss luxury watches fail to meet environmental standards

 The Swiss branch of the environmental organisation, WWF, has called on Swiss-based watch companies to take more responsibility for ecological and social impacts, notably the use of gold.

-In its report analysing the 15 biggest watch brands, the WWF says its findings are highly worrying as most companies have done nothing to address and counter climate change.
+In its reportexternal link analysing the 15 biggest watch brands, the WWF says its findings are highly worrying as most companies have done nothing to address and counter climate change.

 “The results also show that few companies recognise their responsibility and that action and more transparency towards sounder environmental management are needed.”